nnirror/facet/README.md

 This can be useful when you want to access the same pattern across multiple commands.

 - **set** ( _name_ )
-	- saves a FacetPattern's data in memory on the pattern generator server, for reference in future operations.
+	- saves a FacetPattern's data in memory on the pattern generator server, for reference as a variable in future operations.
 Any FacetPatterns stored via `.set()` will only be stored until the server is closed.
+	- if a pattern stored with `set()` has more than one piece of data in it, the corresponding variable will be an array.
+If  the pattern has one piece of data in it, the corresponding variable will be a float.
 	- **NOTE**: when you run the `.set()` command for the first time after starting the system, if you're also running commands that reference that variable in the same block, an error might display: `{your_variable_name_here} is undefined`.
 This will resolve after the first loop, after the variable you just set has fully propagated into the environment.
 		- example:
 		-  ```